fiberpunk1/Beam-ESP32/README.md

 ## 4.Beam-API

-Beam provides core APIs to enable more platforms to access him for control.
+Beam provides core APIs to enable more platforms(Such as Octoprint(https://github.com/OctoPrint/OctoPrint),BeamManager, or postman tools) to access him for control.
 Listed below are the APIs already included in Beam and their specific usage.[API docs](./FP-BeamAPI.md)

 ## 5.How to update Beam-ESP32 firmware